 What is a Peeler Crab?

-Peeler crabs are not a specific species of crab – it is a process crabs go through when they cast off their old shell in order to grow a new larger once.
-For a short period between the loss of the old shell and the hardening of the new shell the crab will be classed as a peeler and be useful as bait.
+Peeler crabs are not a specific species of crab.
+Peeling is a process crabs go through when they cast off their old shell in order to grow a new larger once.
+For a short period between the loss of the old shell and the hardening of the new shell, the crab will be classed as a peeler and be useful as bait.

 Any of the species of crab with are found around the UK can be used as bait when they are in the peeler stage, although as the common shore crab is the most common this is the most likely to be used.